 Sun Princess has always been a cruise ship industry pioneer.
-She set the bar for offering a high percentage of balcony staterooms from which to view the exotic destinations of the world.
-Sun Princess has been recently updated to include the most popular of Princess' onboard venues, including The Sanctuary®, a serene haven just for adults, and the inviting Movies Under the Stars®.
+When she was christened, she set the bar for offering a high percentage of balcony staterooms from which to view the exotic destinations of the world.
+Sun Princess has been recently updated to include Princess' most popular onboard venues, including The Sanctuary®, a serene haven just for adults, and the inviting Movies Under the Stars®.

-In addition, kosher meals (frozen entrées only) and baby food are available upon advance written request.
+In addition, kosher meals and baby food are available upon advance written request.
 Any other special diet requests must be authorized in advance by the Princess corporate office.

 Guests can use the state-of-the-art computer systems located in the internet café to access their web-based email accounts or to browse the internet.
 Guests may also use their own wireless-enabled laptops to access the internet through the onboard wireless network.